 The fair value of the interest rate swap agreements are based on the estimated amounts we would receive or pay to terminate the contract at the reporting date and are determined using interest rate pricing models and interest rate related observable inputs.
-The fair value of our swaps at March 31, 2016 was a liability of \$5.7 million and is included in "other liabilities and deferred credits" on our consolidated balance sheets.
-For the three months ended March 31, 2016, the change in valuation on our interest rate swaps were losses of \$4.0 million.
+The fair value of our swaps at September 30, 2016 was a liability of \$13.1 million and is included in "other liabilities and deferred credits" on our consolidated balance sheets.
+For the three and nine months ended September 30, 2016, the change in valuation on our interest rate swaps were gains of \$2.4 million and losses of \$11.4 million, respectively.
 The effective portion of changes in the fair value of the derivatives that are designated as cash flow hedges are being recorded in accumulated other comprehensive income (loss) and will be subsequently reclassified into earnings during the period in which the hedged forecasted transaction affects earnings.

-We incorporate credit valuation adjustments to appropriately reflect both our own non-performance risk and the respective counterparty's nonperformance risk in the fair value measurements.
+We incorporate credit valuation adjustments to appropriately reflect both our own non-performance risk and the respective counterparty's non-performance risk in the fair value measurements.
 In adjusting the fair value of our derivative contract for the effect of non-performance risk, we considered the impact of netting and any applicable credit enhancements, such as collateral postings, thresholds, mutual puts, and guarantees.

 Although we have determined that the majority of the inputs used to value our derivatives fall within Level 2 of the fair value hierarchy, the credit valuation adjustments associated with its derivatives utilize Level 3 inputs, such as estimates of current credit spreads to evaluate the likelihood of default by itself and its counterparties.
-However, as of March 31, 2016 we have assessed the significance of the impact of the credit valuation adjustments on the overall valuation of our derivative position and have determined that the credit valuation adjustments are not significant to the overall valuation of our derivative valuation in its entirety is classified in Level 2 of the fair value hierarchy.
+However, as of September 30, 2016 we have assessed the significance of the impact of the credit valuation adjustments on the overall valuation of our derivative position and have determined that the credit valuation adjustments are not significant to the overall valuation of our derivative.
+As a result, we have determined that our derivative valuation in its entirety is classified in Level 2 of the fair value hierarchy.